|Director : Cossart Pascale (email@example.com)|

 III.
 Regulation of Listeria monocytogenes virulence gene expression

 IV.
-In vivo studies of L. monocytogenes infection and host responses
+Epidemiology, physiopathology of infection and host responses to L. monocytogenes

-Role of InlA in the crossing tissue barriers (E. Huillet, M. Lecuit)
+Role of InlA in the crossing of host barriers (E. Huillet, M. Lecuit)

-InlA interacts with the E-cadherin from human or guinea pigs, but not from mice or rats.
-The use of transgenic mice expressing the human E-cadherin at the intestinal level revealed the critical role of InlA in the crossing of the intestinal barrier by L. monocytogenes.
-We are generating transgenic mice expressing the human E-cadherin in place of the murine E-cadherin in all tissues of the organism to evaluate the potential contribution of InlA in the crossing of the blood-brain and feto-placental barriers (Collaboration with C. Babinet, Unité de Biologie du Développement, Institut Pasteur).
+As InlA recognize the human but not the mouse E-cadherin, we are generating transgenic mice expressing the human E-cadherin instead of the mouse E-cadherin to determine the contribution of InlA in the crossing of other host barriers (Collaboration with C. Babinet, Unité de Biologie du Développement, Institut Pasteur).

 Host responses to L. monocytogenes infection (O. Dussurget, M. Lecuit)

 We have started a global analysis of the host response to infection by a transcriptomic approach (Collaborations with J.I.
 Gordon, Washington University, St Louis, MO, and P. Ricciardi-Castagnoli, University of Milano-Bicocca, Italy).
 We studied the intestinal response of germ-free mice expressing the human E-cadherin at the intestinal level and of epithelial and dendritic cell lines.
 The comparison of the gene expression patterns induced by wild type and mutants strains of L. monocytogenes is currently analyzed.

 Real time analysis of murine listeriosis (O. Dussurget)